 It’s time to create your content.

-Whether that’s video or blog content, you have to start.
+Whether that’s publishing videos or blog posts, you have to start.

 Here are a couple of examples of people doing affiliate marketing in both forms of content.